racerx2/KSA-Multiplayer-Mod/README.md

 ### StarMap Mod Loader

-This mod is also compatible with [StarMap](https://github.com/StarMapLoader/StarMap), the community mod loader.
-If you use StarMap instead of the included KSA.ModLoader, the multiplayer mod will automatically detect and use StarMap's attribute-based lifecycle hooks.
+This mod requires [StarMap](https://github.com/StarMapLoader/StarMap), the community mod loader.
+The installer creates a shortcut that launches StarMap from `C:\Program Files (x86)\StarMap\StarMap.exe`.
+Make sure StarMap is installed and configured to point to your KSA installation before using the shortcut.

 ---